FSK-8002 Communicating Science Module 1: Scientific writing - 3 stp

 The course will be cancelled if less than 20 participants.

-- communicate research both in written and oral formats
+- communicate research in written format (including tables and figures)

 - know the structure of a scientific article and the writing process

-- know the peer-reviewers criteria in evaluating manuscripts
+- know the peer-review criteria in evaluating manuscripts

-- prepare and present research results both in written and oral formats in an engaging and understandable way
+- prepare and present research results in written format in an understandable way

 - refine your scientific English skills

-- evaluate and edit own and others scientific text
+- evaluate and edit your own and others scientific text

 - understand the relationship between knowledge and communicating knowledge

-- Deadline for pre-work manuscript delivery: 2 October 2018
+- Deadline for pre-work manuscript delivery: early October 2019

-- Deadline for delivery of revised manuscript (group work): 14 November 2018
+- Deadline for delivery of revised manuscript (group work): mid-November 2019

-- Group-work weeks 43-45 on a schedule decided by the groups themselves (about 40 hours)
+- Group-work schedule decided by the groups themselves (together about 40 hours)